Wasserstein-{\L}ojasiewicz inequalities and asymptotics of McKean-Vlasov equation: Introduction

 \end{enumerate}

 The assumption~\textbf{(\ref{assump_A3})} states that $W$ has a quantitative analyticity with a (at most) Coulomb-type singularity.
 Throughout the paper, we interpret $V$ (resp. $W$) as a $\mathbb{Z}^n$-periodic function on $\mathbb{R}^n$ (resp. $\mathbb{R}^n \setminus \mathbb{Z}^n$).
 We remark that an assumption similar to \textbf{(\ref{assump_A3})} appeared in the analysis of the nonlocal Cahn-Hilliard equation by Akagi \cite[(H2), p.
 2676]{MR3926130}.
-See Remark \ref{remark-analyticity}, for a relevance of the analyticity assumption and the related previous result.
+See Remark~\ref{remark-analyticity}, for the relevance of the analyticity assumption in our approach and related previous results.